Firm Administration – Expense Reporting – Oversight – Discipline

 Risk Management Solution: This Interim Opinion addresses the dangers associated with digitally-stored data.
 While convenient, lawyers must be attentive to the potential vulnerabilities each of their devices and systems and be diligent in upholding legal duties owed to clients.
 Records of reasonable efforts and informed analysis will be the best evidence of compliance with the rules and various duties owed to clients.

-Illinois State Bar Association Professional Conduct Advisory Opinion No. 20-03
+New York State Bar Association Ethics Opinion No. 1194